mhfowler/canalswans-gatsby/content/blog/dreams-of-gnosis-draft/dreams-of-gnosis-draft.md

 <div class="blackpagebreak"></div>

-Below is a letter from Txanahuya Hunikuī which I read via Scuttlebutt, and inspired many of the topics I wrote about in the post above.
+Below is a letter from Txanahuya Hunikuī which I read via Scuttlebutt, and inspired many of the topics I wrote about in the writing above.

 Here is a link to the <a href="https://www.facebook.com/groups/2780811705491593/permalink/2789219701317460">original letter</a>.